I Before E Except After C Words

 Tip 3: Pay Attention to Phonetics

 By becoming more aware of the phonetic variations of 'ie' and 'ei' combinations, you can better predict when the rule is likely to apply and when it's likely to be an exception.
-Now, practice saying words aloud and listening to the sounds that these combinations make.
+Practice saying words aloud and listening to the sounds that these combinations make.
 Use online dictionaries or pronunciation guides to check your pronunciation and learn about the different phonetic patterns And it works..

 Tip 4: Learn the Etymology of Words